bitcraze/bitcraze-website/readme.md

 You can find more information about the technologies used here

-* [Jekyll](https://jekyllrb.com/) - we use Jekyll to generate static html from markdown or html
+* [Jekyll](https://jekyllrb.com/) - we use Jekyll to generate static html and css from markdown, html and scss
-* [Compass](http://compass-style.org/) - Compass is used (through a Jekyll
-plugin) to compile SCSS into CSS
 * [Bootstrap](http://getbootstrap.com/) - The CSS is based on Bootrstrap
 * [Docker](https://www.docker.com/) - Docker is used to create a consistent development and test environment